Nexus-Mods/Vortex/README.md

 # Reporting bugs

 Please report issues to the issue tracker on github.
 Please always include at the very least the following information:
-- The exact version of NMM2 you're using
+- The exact version of Vortex you're using
 - Your operating system
 - What you were doing when the bug happened
 - What exactly the bug is (crash? error messages? unexpected behaviour?)